More Russian oil going east squeezes Iranian crude sales to China

 But in April those exports were estimated to have dropped by between 200,000 and 250,000 bpd, according to Iman Nasseri, managing director for the Middle East with FGE consultancy, suggesting a drop of roughly a quarter or a third.

-Kpler said Iran had on average exported 930,000 bpd to China in the first quarter, while its preliminary estimate for April was 645,000 bpd, although it said that estimate could be revised because of the difficulty of tracking Iranian sales.
+Kpler said Iran had on average exported 930,000 bpd, mainly to China in the first quarter, while its preliminary estimate for April was 755,000 bpd, although it said that estimate could be revised because of the difficulty of tracking Iranian sales.

 TRADE UNDER SANCTIONS